lemoncheesecake/lemoncheesecake/doc/matchers.rst

 Matchers
 ========

-Lemoncheesecake comes with support of matchers, a feature inspired by `Hamcrest <http://hamcrest.org/>`_ / `PyHamcrest <https://github.com/hamcrest/PyHamcrest>`_.
+lemoncheesecake comes with support of matchers, a feature inspired by `Hamcrest <http://hamcrest.org/>`_ / `PyHamcrest <https://github.com/hamcrest/PyHamcrest>`_.

 The matchers